 Seek art off the beaten track.
 We have some amazing galleries, and I’m not saying you skip them completely – just find something outside the usual guides too!
 Hidden Door Arts and Coburg House in Leith, Dovecot Studios off South Bridge (currently home to the Liberty exhibition), and Jupiter Artland are all excellent, to name just a few indie spots.
 Plus if you visit in June, make sure you see the ECA Degree Show to spot the up-and-coming talent.
 While you’re at it, make sure you visit local shops such as Curiouser and Curioser and Life Story for beautiful curated edits of art, interiors and gifts to take home a more original souvenir than a See You Jimmy hat.
 Or what about chocolates from Edward and Irwin (Scots pine, juniper and smoked salt hot choc!) or irn bru macarons from Mademoiselle Macaron?!

 Get out!
 Yes, Edinburgh is beautiful, but to me a large part of its allure is the close proximity of so many other wonderful places!
 If you’re visiting, you really must take a trip out to East Lothian (coffee at Steampunk and bostocks at… Bostock Bakery after a walk round the lovely local shops, or how about a trip to Tyninghame during one of the Garden Open Days?), Highland Perthshire (I’ve written about Aran Bakery and its beautiful surrounds before), Fife (food in St Andrews, fruit picking in Cupar), or a day trip to Glasgow (brunch at Papercup Coffee and a stroll round the shops and sites of the West End).
 You won’t regret it and will appreciate a broader picture of Scotland.

 There ends my guide!
-If you’re visiting, I hope you enjoy different sides to my city at a slower pace and take time away from a phone screen too.
+If you’re visiting, I hope you enjoy different sides to my city at a slower and more thoughtful pace.